sh5i/git-stein/README.md

 [![jitpack](https://jitpack.io/v/sh5i/git-stein.svg)](https://jitpack.io/#sh5i/git-stein)
 [![License: Apache 2.0](https://img.shields.io/badge/License-Apache%202.0-blue.svg)](https://github.com/sh5i/git-stein/blob/master/LICENSE)

-_git-stein_ is a Java framework for rewriting Git repositories.
+_git-stein_ is a general-purpose Java framework for rewriting Git repositories.
 Users can use this framework to implement their desired history rewriting by customizing the default behavior of the framework.
 Several [bundle applications](#bundle-apps) using this framework are also available; they are not only practical but also helpful in understanding how to use this framework.